 8 small fresh figs, halved

-Preparing the crust: Toast the hazelnuts on a baking tray on 180°C (350°F) in the oven, for 10 – 15 minutes or until skin cracks.
+Preparing the crust: Toast the hazelnuts on a baking tray on 180°C (350°F) in the oven, for 8 – 10 minutes or until skin cracks.
 Let cool for a few minutes, then remove skin by rubbing the nuts between a rough kitchen towel.
-Add hazelnuts (save a handful for the topping) and salt to a food processor or blender and pulse for about 10 seconds.
-The nuts should be chopped but not powdered.
+Add hazelnuts (save some for the topping) and salt to a food processor or blender and pulse for about 10 seconds.
+The nuts should be coarsely chopped, but not powdered.
 Pour the nuts into a separate bowl and set aside.
 Add the pitted dates, coconut oil and water to the food processor and run it on high speed until the mixture comes together to a sticky paste.
 Add the chopped hazelnuts and run until everything is combined into a sticky pebbled mixture.
 Place in a 20 cm (8-inch) spring-form cake tin and flatten it out with your fingers.
 Put in the fridge to chill while you prepare the filling.

 Making the filling: Place turkish yoghurt, coconut milk and honey in a medium size mixing bowl and whisk to combine.
 Stir in the powdered saffron very gently with a spoon.
 Remove the spring-form cake tin from the fridge and pour the saffron filling on top of the crust.
-Then place the spring-form in the freezer for about 1 1/2 hour (you can keep it in the freezer for days but then you have to let it thaw for about 15-20 minutes before serving it).
-Top the cake with fresh figs and drizzle with honey.
+Then place the spring-form in the freezer for minimum 2 hours (you can keep it in the freezer for days but then you have to let it thaw for about 15-20 minutes before serving it).
+Top the cake with fresh figs, drizzle with honey and finely chopped hazelnuts.
 Serve immediately.